Vartan Vahramian: Painting

 Vartan Vahramian is also a talented painter known for his Surrealistic style.
 His oil paintings have been exhibited extensively in various galleries in Iran and have received coverage both in Iranian and foreign newspapers and media.

 His well-known works include Miracle, Check Mate, Death of Apollo, Eve Facing the Serpent, Profound Devotion, Belated Love, Identity Crisis, Betrayal and Longing.

+His other major works are: The passage of Time, A Faustian Bargain, Overinflated Ego and Nostalgia.
+The Nostalgia painting (his latest work) encapsulates the artist's childhood memories, home,his mother's piano, parent's painting studio, the balcony with Corinthian columns designed by his father and more (see gallery).

 A novel titled Speaking Cat by Beverley Coghlan was published in February 2015.
 All the sketches in this book are entirely Vartan Vahramian's creations.

+Wood engraving

+Vartan Vahramian is also skilled at wood engraving-mainly on walnut wood.

+Engraving

+Vartan Vahramian has also done engraving work on brass, continuing the legacy of his parents.

 Film

 In 2006, Vartan Vahramian starred in the award-winning film Tabriz: Images from the Forgotten World.
 The film also featured a soundtrack composed by Vahramian and was the winner of the Best Foreign Short Screenplay from the Moondance International Film Festival in July 2006.
 A 33 minute documentary on the life and work of Vartan Vahramian was released in 2002.
 The documentary was in Persian and produced in Iran.

+Vartan Vahramian contributed to the soundtrack for the independent British feature film Masters and Vices (2025).
+The film was released online on 22nd August 2025.